mvvm-light-un-framework-ligero-para-mvvm-en-net

 }

-Here we would have an example of use, where we define the command as a property of our ViewModel.
+Here is an example of use, where we define the command as a property of our ViewModel.

 public RelayCommand<T> MyCommand { get; set; }

-In the constructor of the ViewModel, we instantiate the command.
+In the ViewModel constructor, we instantiate the commands.

 MyCommand = new RelayCommand(myAccion);